jonnor/datascience-master/dat390/presentation.md

 ::: notes

+Shown to have good effect
-FIXME: add image explaining this
+TODO: add image explaining this

 :::